git-rep-src/pcat/README.md

 # PCAT

 An extension of Ncat for pentesters.

-Pcat preserves all the features of Ncat and adds new ones: enumeration, exploit/tools manager and privilege escalation vector checking on Unix/Windows systems.
+It preserves all the features of Ncat and adds new ones: enumeration, exploit/tools manager and privilege escalation vector checking on Unix/Windows systems.

 ## INSTALLATION